Queensland: Social distancing rules, work, education, fines, and what's open?

 Education

-From May 11, Queensland state school students in kindergarten, prep, Year 1, Year 11 and Year 12, will be able to return to school and community kindergartens.
+From May 11, Queensland state school students in kindergarten, prep, Year 1, Year 11 and Year 12, will be returning to school and community kindergartens.

 Students in years two through to 10 will continue learning from home unless their circumstances mean that they cannot.
 These students will be allowed to return to school on May 25 if transmission rates remain low.